Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 Within 45 minutes, you can eat as much Yakiniku (grilled meat) as you like at Jinbocho Meat Center at 900 Yen.

-Although a variety of meat is quite limited, the quality is great, and the food comes out quickly.
+Although the variety of meat is quite limited, the quality is excellent, and the food comes out quickly.
 If you go for lunch, expect a long line.
-The last order should be made when 35 minutes passed.
+The last order should be made when 35 minutes pass.

 7. Yoshinoya

-Yoshinoya is my go-to place when I crave for a quick but cheap meal.
+Yoshinoya is my go-to place when I crave a quick but cheap meal.

-This restaurant chain specializes in Gyodon, which is made of beef and onions, sweet shoyu sauce, and white rice.
+This restaurant chain specializes in Gyodon, made of beef and onions, sweet shoyu sauce, and white rice.

 With meals from 330 yen to 750 yen, Yoshinoya offers delicious rice dishes at an affordable price.